-- documents that are available to the public under other access arrangements (section 14); and - where another law excludes a document from the operation Act (see 'How does the right of access in the Act interact with other State and Commonwealth laws?' below for more information).
+- documents that are available to the public on the agency's website, or under other access arrangements (section 14); and - where another law excludes a document from the operation Act (see 'How does the right of access in the Act interact with other State and Commonwealth laws?' below for more information).